trimble-oss/website-modus.trimble.com/content/components/xr/buttons/_index.md

 **Don't use when**

 - Triggering navigation interactions, i.e. pan, orbit, zoom.
-- Initiate navigation, i.e. teleport.
+- Initiating navigation, i.e. teleport.
 - Presenting the user with one or more high or medium-high actions specific to a task.

 ## Types